infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_operable_ios.md

 #### ✅ Success technique(s)

-Even though this is mostly a design guideline, it is important that from the development side, the application provide enough space for the elements to be easily operable by touch.
-The minimum target size is set to 24x24 pixels.
+Even though this is mostly a design guideline, it is important that from the development side, the application provides enough space for the elements to be easily operable by touch.
+The minimum target size is set to 48x48 points.

 Still, there are some exceptions to this rule:

-- **Spacing**: Undersized targets (those less than 24 by 24 CSS pixels) are positioned so that if a 24 CSS pixel diameter circle is centered on the bounding box of each, the circles do not intersect another target or the circle for another undersized target;
+- **Spacing**: Undersized targets (those less than 48 by 48 points pixels) are positioned so that if a 48-point diameter circle is centred on the bounding box of each, the circles do not intersect another target or the circle for another undersized target;
 - **Equivalent**: The function can be achieved through a different control on the same page that meets this criterion;
 - **Inline**: The target is in a sentence or its size is otherwise constrained by the line-height of non-target text;
 - **User agent control**: The size of the target is determined by the user agent and is not modified by the author;